-Shawna Casey is an emerging playwright, born of her experience as an award-winning stage actress performing new works by top playwrights in Los Angeles, New York and Europe.
-Cast in premiere productions by such playwrights as Irene Fornes, Murray Mednick and Jose Rivera, she now writes her own plays with an eye toward love in all its glory, pathos and humor.
+Shawna Casey comes to playwriting from her experience as an award-winning stage actress performing new works by top playwrights in Los Angeles, New York and Europe.
+Cast in premiere productions by playwrights Irene Fornes, Murray Mednick, Jose Rivera, Michael Sargent and Sharon Yablon (most recently as MARIE in Ms. Yablon's radio play Dear Marie https://www.terribleblooms.net/play/12/ ), she now writes plays of her own with an eye toward love in all its glory, pathos and humor.

-Ms. Casey received her MFA in Writing, with an emphasis in playwriting, at Spalding University MFA program in Louisville, Kentucky in 2012, and for years taught playwriting to young adults at the Santa Monica based Virginia Avenue Project until it closed its doors in December of 2015.
-She conceived, edited and contributed to the single edition of her zine LOVE, which was carried by two popular independent bookstores in Los Angeles, and is working on a book of short stories entitled Fear Not, Maude May.
+She received her MFA in Writing at Spalding University MFA program in Louisville, Kentucky.
+She conceived, edited and contributed to the single edition of her zine, LOVE, which was carried by two popular independent bookstores in Los Angeles, along with her chapbook of short stories FEAR NOT.

-She has received 6 DRAMALOGUE AWARDS and 8 LAWeekly AWARD Nominations for her work as an actress in Los Angeles, where she lives with her husband Jack.
+She has received 6 DRAMALOGUE AWARDS, and 8 LAWeekly AWARD NOMINATIONS (awarded one LAWeekly) for her work as an actress in Los Angeles.

-two-act play Strong Force - chosen out of 500 blind submissions for the NEWvember Festival in November 2014; finalist in Aurora's Global Age Project competition; semi-finalist in the Playwrights Foundation BAPF 2015.
+full-length play Strong Force - chosen out of 500 blind submissions for the NEWvember Festival; finalist in Aurora's Global Age Project competition; semi-finalist in the Playwrights Foundation BAPF.

-full-length play Night Becomes Day 2nd place in The Ebell of Los Angeles Playwright Prize Competition 2014 for women playwrights in CA; "Green Read" in Theatricum Botanicum's Seedlings series on Sept 12, 2015 in Los Angeles.
+first full-length play Night Becomes Day 2nd place in The Ebell of Los Angeles Playwright Prize Competition for women playwrights in CA; "Green Read" in Theatricum Botanicum's Seedlings series in Los Angeles.